 The 10 Best Online Masters in Sports Medicine Degree Programs

-With Forbes recently projecting the sports industry to be worth around $74 billion by 2019, exercise science professionals stand to gain a lot of work: per the Bureau of Labor Statistics, athletic training jobs are expected to grow over 20% through 2024, physical therapists 34%, and exercise physiologists 11%, each well above the average rate of 5-7%.
-Following that trend, other professionals can expect see a demand increase, as well — which has its pros and cons.
+With Forbes recently projecting the sports industry to be worth around $74 billion by 2019, exercise science professionals stand to gain a lot of work: per the Bureau of Labor Statistics, athletic training jobs are expected to grow over 20 percent through 2024, physical therapists 34 per%, and exercise physiologists 11 percent, each well above the average rate of 5-7 percent.
+Following that trend, other professionals can expect to see a demand increase, as well — which has its pros and cons.
 On the one hand, healthy competition should create better jobs and better pay, but it also means exercise science professionals will need to bolster their resumes as much as possible.

 A master’s degree is a great way to stand out — demonstrating a solid knowledge base and practical know-how — and below we’ve compiled our top 10 online tracks.